 The Female Deputy - Why individual success stories cannot absolve structural inequality.

 In Germany, according to the Federal Statistical Office, only 29.1 percent of leadership positions are held by women, despite a nearly equal share of employed women and men.
-What is more, number of women in leadership roles has stagnated for years.
-In the rest of Europe the situation of women is better as the the EU-wide average is 35.2 percent.
-Anyone familiar with these numbers understands that female workers who look upward hardly see any female role models there—and thus learn how limited their own chances of advancement are.
+This number has been stagnating for years, while in rest of Europe the situation of women in leadership positions is at least numerically better with an EU-wide average of 35.2 percent.

 They strengthen self-confidence and the perception of one’s own career options, with positive examples in particular fostering self-efficacy.
 They also help women approach challenging leadership roles with greater confidence—for instance by integrating successful patterns of behavior.
 Keyword: empowering mimicry.